 Agricultural runoff is a deadly source of pollutants which can degrade environments, so much so that the EPA identifies agriculture as the primary source of water pollution.

 Surface water washes over the soil and into lakes and streams.
 When it does so, it carries the fertilizers and pesticides used on the farm lands into water resources.
 Introducing poisons into waterways will have dire consequences.
 Fertilizers, whether or not they are organic, carry equal risks.

 Fertilizers containing large amounts of phosphorus can cause explosions of algae in lakes.
 As the algae die, bacteria start to breakdown the organic material.
 It soon develops into a situation where bacteria are using up the available dissolved oxygen in the water.
 Plants, fish, and other organisms begin to die off.
 The water becomes acidic.
 Like acid rain, lakes become dead zones with conditions so toxic that neither plants nor animals can live in these environments.

-According to many noted ecologists, including those at the Massachusetts Institute of Technology, urban development is one of the primary causes of environmental degradation.
+According to many noted ecologists, including those at the Massachusetts Institute of Technology (MIT), urban development is one of the primary causes of environmental degradation.
 As populations increased, so did the need for land for homes and farms.
 Wetlands were drained.
 Prairies were plowed over.
-Today, less than 50 percent of the nation's wetlands still exist, according to the North Carolina State University Water Quality Group.
-National Geographic states that only five percent of the native prairie remains.
+The U.S. Fish & Wildlife Service states that 70% of the nation's pocosin wetlands remains.
+According to the National Park Service, only 1% of the native prairie remains.

 While environmental degradation is most commonly associated with the activities of humans, the fact is that environments are also constantly changing over time.
 With or without the impact of human activities, some ecosystems degrade over time to the point where they cannot support the life that is "meant" to live there.